A 3D version of ggplot2::stat_density_2d().

 coord_3d()

-# Same, but with extra padding and with
+# Same, but with extra padding to remove edge effects and

 ggplot(iris, aes(Petal.Length, Sepal.Length, fill = Species)) +